ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2022-07-13
 ### The Good Thing
-Friendsnight dinner with the Cades and Vekslers!
+Friendsnight dinner with the Cades, Vekslers, Jess, Maddy, Jenn, Maddy, and Rafi!
 ### What It Means to Me

 ### What It Says about Me